Bill Lewis: 1990s

-During this period that Bill Lewis performed three times with '60s star Julie Felix.
+During this period Bill Lewis performed three times with '60s star Julie Felix.

 In 1999 he was one of the founding members of the Stuckist art group along with Childish, Thomson and Ming.
 Lewis has been featured prominently in all the key Stuckist shows.
 In 2004, he was one of the fourteen "founder and featured" artists in The Stuckists Punk Victorian held at the Walker Art Gallery for the Liverpool Biennial.

 In the 1990s Lewis experimented with singing some of his poems often using a frame drum made for him by an American Indian drum maker and also a Native American horn rattle.
 His sung poems have influences from shamanic, Latin American and middle Eastern tunes and rhythms.